maxtybar/gen-ai-movie-poster-moderator/README.md

 git clone https://github.com/maxtybar/gen-ai-movie-poster-moderator.git
 ```

-Navigate to the cloned repository in your terminal/shell.
-All of the commands are to be executed from the project's root folder/repo that you just cloned.
+Navigate to the cloned repository in your terminal/shell and then `cd` into [deploy](./deploy/) folder.
+All of the commands are to be executed from this folder.

 ```